Meta Learning of Interface Conditions for Multi-Domain Physics-Informed Neural Networks: Abstract

 \section{Abstract}

 Physics-informed neural networks (PINNs) are emerging as popular mesh-free solvers for partial differential equations (PDEs).
-Recent extensions decompose the domain, applying different PINNs to solve the equation in each subdomain and aligning the solution at the interface of the subdomains.
-Hence, they can further alleviate the problem complexity, reduce the computational cost, and allow parallelization.
-However, the performance of the multi-domain PINNs is sensitive to the choice of the interface conditions for solution alignment.
+Recent extensions decompose the domain, apply different PINNs to solve the problem in each subdomain, and stitch the subdomains at the interface.
+Thereby, they can further alleviate the problem complexity, reduce the computational cost, and allow parallelization.
+However, the performance of multi-domain PINNs is sensitive to the choice of the interface conditions.
 While quite a few conditions have been proposed, there is no suggestion about how to select the conditions according to specific problems.
-To address this gap, we propose META Learning of Interface Conditions (\ours), a simple, efficient yet powerful approach to dynamically determine the optimal interface conditions for solving a family of parametric PDEs.
-Specifically, we develop two contextual multi-arm bandit models.
-The first one applies to the entire training procedure, and online updates a Gaussian process (GP) reward surrogate that given the PDE parameters and interface conditions predicts the solution error.
-The second one partitions the training into two stages, one is the stochastic phase and the other deterministic phase; we update a GP surrogate for each phase to enable different condition selections at the two stages so as to further bolster the flexibility and performance.
+To address this gap, we propose META Learning of Interface Conditions (\ours), a simple, efficient yet powerful approach to dynamically determine appropriate interface conditions for solving a family of parametric PDEs.
+Specifically, we develop two contextual multi-arm bandit (MAB) models.
+The first one applies to the entire training course, and online updates a Gaussian process (GP) reward that given the PDE parameters and interface conditions predicts the performance.
+We prove a sub-linear regret bound for both UCB and Thompson sampling, which in theory guarantees the effectiveness of our MAB.
+The second one partitions the training into two stages, one is the stochastic phase and the other deterministic phase; we update a GP reward for each phase to enable different condition selections at the two stages to further bolster the flexibility and performance.
 We have shown the advantage of \ours on four bench-mark PDE families.